blackberry/BlackBerry-Communication-Services-Examples/QuickStart/README.md

 ### <a name="supportLibrary"></a>Support Library

-Common code for authenticating users, synchronizing keys and performing common tasks can be found in /examples/Support/Source.
+Common code for authenticating users, synchronizing keys and performing common tasks can be found in `examples/Support/Source`.
 Much of the heavy lifting can be found in these classes and they should be referenced before implementing a custom key management or authentication scheme.

-*BBMAuthController* and *BBMKeyManager* can be instantiated with classes/instances that allow you to substitute your own user authentication or key management scheme while handling all of the SDK related functionality.
+`BBMAuthController` and `BBMKeyManager` can be instantiated with classes/instances that allow you to substitute your own user authentication or key management scheme while handling all of the SDK related functionality.

-*BBMAccess* provides wrappers around common outgoing messages and the SDK data model.
+`BBMAccess` provides wrappers around common outgoing messages and the SDK data model.

 You may use, extend, or modify this code as needed for your own application.

 ### <a name="accountController"></a>AccountViewController

-*AccountViewController* is the primary entry point for the application.
+`AccountViewController` is the primary entry point for the application.

 To observe connectivity changes to the BBM Enterprise Service we first add our instance as a connectivity listener to the service:
 ```objective-c